Sagyam/Sagyam/README.md

 ### Hi there, I'm Sagyam [website] 👋

-## I'm Sagyam Thapa and I'm passionate about computer science.
-I currently learning Web Devlopment and Machine Learning/ Data Science and I plan to combine them in my projects.
+## Hi, I'm Sagyam Thapa and I'm passionate about computer science.
+I am currently learning Web Devlopment and Machine Learning/ Data Science and combining them in my projects.

 ### Connect with me: